Faladekehinde/alx-airbnb-database/database-adv-script/README.md

 # 🧠 What I Did
   * I wrote two types of subqueries:

-* 1. 🔄 Non-Correlated Subquery
+## ✅ 1.Non-Correlated Subquery

-Purpose: Find all properties with an average rating greater than 4.0.
+# 🧠 "Find all properties where the average rating is more than 4.0"

 Imagine you're looking through hotels and only want to see the ones people gave more than 4 stars on average.

 ## sql